 I decided to publish the bypasses because it is actually funny how bad these filters are.

-Several years ago I found a nice feature in javascript that allows the attacker to break character sequences in a very easy, quick, straight-forward way.
-It consists of escaping characters that do not have an escape sequence assigned.
-For instance, this are valid escapes in javascript:
+Several years ago I found a nice feature in javascript that allows the attacker to break character sequences in a very easy, quick and shorter way.
+This is done by escaping characters that do not have an escape sequence assigned.
+For instance, these are valid escapes in javascript:

 Those characters will be escaped to their corresponding values if you add a backslash before them.